 Braces Are a Big Step

-You’ve taken a big step by having braces put on.
+You’ve taken a big step by having braces put on and you are getting used to your new life with braces.
 You're now officially on the path towards a healthy, beautiful smile.
 It’s an exciting time, but it also comes with a bit of a learning curve.

 As you get used to your new orthodontic treatment, you may need to make a few adjustments, but it'll become second nature before you know it.